juanmait/seedjs-branches/README.md

 # check for lint errors using tslint for `.ts` files and eslint for `.js`.

 $ yarn fix
-# run auto format and auto fix using `prettier-tslint` and `prettier-eslint`
+# auto format and auto fix all the source code using `prettier-tslint` and
+# `prettier-eslint`

 $ yarn checkConflicts
-# detect eslint/tslint configurations that can collide with prettier

-$ yarn checkTslint
-# check for any conflict between `tslint` and prettier configs.
-Run this when
+# detect configurations conflicts between eslint/tslint and prettier
-# you add new rules to your tslint.json file.
-It will warn you about what are
-# the rules that you should avoid.

-$ yarn checkEslint
-# same as above but for `eslint`

 $ yarn clean
 # remove the build folder